naacl-org/naacl-app-2019/appagenda/README.md

     1. The first is an Excel files containing the detailed agenda and speakers for NAACL 2019 - across the main conference and all workshops.
 This Excel file contains two main sheets called "Agenda" and "Speaker".
 The "Agenda" sheet contains the schedule information including dates, start times, end times, session titles, abstracts, names of authors/speakers etc. The "Speaker" sheet contains the names, emails, and affiliations of all of the people who are authors and co-authors on any papers across the main conference and workshops.

-    2. The second output file is also an Excel file and contains names, emails, and affiliations for non-speaker attendees.
+    2. The second output file is also an Excel file and contains names, emails, and affiliations for non-speaker attendees in a single sheet called "Sheet1".
 That is, folks who are registered for the conference but aren't authors or co-authors on any papers.

 The script `generate.py` also relies on some utility functions that are defined in `utils.py`.
 For more details on these two scripts, please refer to the code and the comments in the scripts.